-GLENDALE, Ariz. -- A man attending the Oakland Raiders preseason football game against the Arizona Cardinals was shot in the face during an altercation in a parking lot Friday, and the suspect claims it was an accident.
+GLENDALE, Ariz. -- A man attending the Oakland Raiders preseason football game against the Arizona Cardinals was shot in the face during an altercation in a parking lot Friday, and the suspect who police say shot him claims it was an accident.

 Officers responded to a 9:30 p.m. call from a man who claimed he had "accidently shot" another man in a parking lot near a Hampton Inn just north of the University of Phoenix Stadium.
-The shooting took place during the second half of the preseason game, Breedensaid.
+The shooting took place in the 9600 block of Maryland Avenue during the second half of the preseason game, Breeden said.

 An investigation revealed that the men, both Arizona residents, got into a verbal fight, which led to the shooting, Breeden said.
 A television station reported the man shot was 30.

-"The incident occurred approximately one hour before the conclusion of the Arizona Cardinals game, so there were very few people in the parking lot at the time of the shooting," Breeden said.
+"The incident occurred approximately one hour before the conclusion of the Arizona Cardinals game, so there were very few people in the parking lot at the time of the shooting," Breeden wrote in release.
 "No other parties or individuals near the area sustained any injuries as a result of this incident."

-Police have not released the identity of the shooter nor the victim and said charges are pending against both men.
+Police have not released the identity of the shooter or the victim and said charges are pending against both men.

 Authorities are also not releasing the motive for the shooting.